liftoff/HumanInput/README.rst

     HI.on('gpad:button:6', shoot);

+Note
-.. note:: The resulting buttonValue can be any value between 0 (up) and 1 (down).
+  The resulting buttonValue can be any value between 0 (up) and 1 (down).
 Pressure sensitive buttons (like L2 and R2 on a DualShock controller) will often have floating point values representing how far down the button is pressed such as ``0.8762931823730469``.

 Button Combo Events
 ^^^^^^^^^^^^^^^^^^^